GunnerLab/mcce4_tutorial/docs/tests/index.md

 - **Excercise #1: Sanity check using `p_info`**
   A fast verification test to confirm MCCE can parse the input structure, load topology/parameter files, and generate the expected bookkeeping outputs (e.g., residue/protein info summaries).
-  *Use this first to confirm your installation and paths are correct.*

 - **Excercise #2: pKₐ example (pH titration + pKₐ fitting)**
   A standard pH-titration workflow to compute pKₐ values for ionizable residues and validate protonation behavior across a pH range.